twostraws/wwdc/README.md

 1. All links are freely available to read for everyone.
 If you are linking to a paid product that has a discount, please put it in the Offers category.
 2. The link hasn’t been submitted previously.
-3. You place your link at the *bottom* of its category, not the top, so that it comes below other links.
+3. Unless you’re adding an event, please place your link at the *bottom* of its category, not the top, so that it comes below other links.
+If you’re adding an event, please try to place it chronologically alongside the others.
 4. Ensure that your link follows the following format: **`[Post name](link to post)` from [Author name]**.
 For example **`[Wishes for WWDC 2021](https://beckyhansmeyer.com/2021/05/12/wishes-for-wwdc-2021/)` from Becky Hansmeyer**.

 If you are running sales or special offers on developer-related products, books, or services, please add them under the Offers category. **If you have several products or offers, please just send in one link to avoid overwhelming the list.**